robertsdotpm/p2pd/docs/source/python/pipes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Install a new message queue indexed by the regex pair sub = [msg_regex, client_tup_regex].
-Doing this enables the use of publish-subscribe e.g. push / pull style awaits for a message.
-By default it will subscribe to all messages.
+Doing this enables the use of publish-subscribe e.g. push / pull style awaits for a message. **By default a pipe will subscribe to all messages (SUB_ALL) if a pipe has a destination given.**

 .. code-block:: python